MerosCrypto/Meros/docs/Protocol/Merit.md

 - Meros doesn't check that if VerificationPackets in a Block cause MeritRemovals, the matching MeritRemoval is included in the Block.
 - Meros allows Transactions which are descendants of Transactions which competed with finalized Transactions and lost.

+- Meros creates contents/sketchCheck hashes highest to lowest, not lowest to highest.

 - Meros doesn't support dead Merit.